robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 # Reusing interfaces

-- lets the same code work with different types
+- use the same code with different types

 - subclassing, protocols